plingplingshiny/tp/docs/UserGuide.md

 ### Listing all persons : `list`

-Shows a list of all persons in the address book in alphabetical order.
+Shows a list of all persons in PropertyPal in alphabetical order.

 For persons with duplicate fields, they will be sorted alphabetically or lexicographically based on phone number, address and email respectively.